 ISS is an internationally accredited school, working with the New England Association of Schools and Colleges (NEASC) and is fully authorized to provide the International Baccalaureate programs (PYP, MYP, and DP).
 We believe that the combination of IB programs and NEASC ACE Learning Principles support our mission of making learning an engaging lifelong process through which our learners are challenged, supported, and inspired.

-We define learning as being a transformative process for each learner that combines their unique predispositions and experiences with the development of disciplinary and transdisciplinary skills, knowledge and understanding, in order to nurture and develop character and intellect.
+We define learning as being a transformative process for each learner that combines their unique predispositions and experiences with the development of disciplinary and transdisciplinary skills, knowledge and understanding, to nurture and develop character, competence, and a caring disposition.

 We believe that learning happens when learners